In a month, Venezuela's Guaido emerged from obscurity to challenge Maduro

 The eldest of six children from a working-class family in the coastal state of Vargas, Guaido survived a devastating 1999 mudslide that posed one of the earliest tests to Chavez's 14-year rule.

-He went on to study engineering, but became involved in politics while at university and received a master's in public administration from George Washington University in the United States.
+He went on to study engineering, but became involved in politics while in college and studied political management at George Washington University in the United States.
 He is married with a 1-year-old daughter.

 For some years, the focus of the opposition - both of Guaido and his mentor, Leopoldo Lopez, the well-known head of the Popular Will party, currently under house arrest - has been ousting Maduro from power.